pinklamb/FindEvil/README.md

 That requires:

-- Docker CLI in the backend container
+- Docker CLI in the backend container;
-- access to a Docker daemon
+- access to a Docker daemon;
-- `/var/run/docker.sock` mounted into the backend
+- `/var/run/docker.sock` mounted into the backend;
-- permission to create additional containers
+- permission to create additional containers.

-For judging the complete SIFT-backed workflow, use Docker Compose locally or on a Linux/SIFT-compatible host.

----

 ## Environment Variables

-### Backend
+Backend:

 ```text
 OLLAMA_HOST